The steps to become a medical doctor include:

 Step 1: Earn an Undergraduate Degree

 The path to becoming a doctor begins with a bachelor's degree program.
-Prospective doctors should choose an education program with a pre-med focus, which ensures that necessary science-based core curriculum is covered prior to the candidate's progression to medical school.
+There is relative flexibility in the subject studied, but undergraduate schooling for doctors should include a pre-med focus, which ensures that necessary science-based core curriculum is covered prior to the candidate's progression to medical school.
 These programs typically have a heavy focus on biology and chemistry, with plenty of physics, math and English courses to prepare a student to apply to med school.

 Step 2: Pass the MCAT